Ayodesal/Techtronix-Business-Insight-Using-PowerBi/README.md

-# Techtronix-Business-Insight-Using-PowerBi
+# Techtronix-Business-Intelligence-Insight-Using-PowerBi
-A comprehensive Power BI report featuring a dashboard that encapsulates key findings on sales performance, customer insights, and profitability.
+This is a dynamic Power BI report featuring an interactive dashboard that provides detailed analysis of sales performance, customer behavior, and profitability trends.
+It leverages advanced data visualization to uncover actionable insights, enabling data-driven decisions.
+This report offers a clear snapshot of KPIs and performance metrics for strategic business planning.